Plan on Pull Request

 env0 will set a status check on your pull request.

-We will set the status as failing when the run had failed to generate a Terraform plan, and successful when a plan was generated.
+The status will be set to ‘failing’ when the run had failed to generate a Terraform plan, and ‘successful’ when a plan was generated.

-1. When we start running the PR plan we mark in the PR status to be pending
+1. When the PR Plan starts running, the PR status will be labeled ‘pending’.

 1. When a Terraform plan was generated: